 The University of Illinois will be hosting informational sessions on National Security Education Program Boren undergraduate study abroad scholarships.
 Participants will receive information about the program and converse with an Illinois alumni recipient.
-The campus application deadline is in January 2021 for any semester or year of study between May 2020 and May 2021.
+The campus application deadline is in January 2021 for any semester or year of study between June 2021 and March 2022.
 Students are encouraged to begin application drafts prior to leaving for winter break.
-The Boren provides study abroad scholarships of $6,000-$20,000 for a full academic year or $4,000-$10,000 for a semester.
+The Boren provides study abroad scholarships of $6,000-$25,000 for a full academic year or $4,000-$10,000 for a semester.
 Science, technology, engineering, and mathematics (STEM) students also have the option of applying for summer-only programs of eight weeks or more.
 All scholarships may be used for U.S. citizens to study in Asia, Africa, Central & Eastern Europe, Latin America, or the Middle East on almost any study abroad program.
 These are merit-based scholarships (approximately 1 in 5 eligible applicants receive awards).
 In order to receive the scholarship, award winners must enter into a service agreement requiring that they attempt to work in a paid position for the federal government in an area related to national security—generally the Departments of State, Defense, Homeland Security, or the Intelligence Community within three years of graduation (deferrals possible/encouraged for graduate study).
 Working for USAID or tenure in the Peace Corps counts in the service requirement.
 Winners also receive priority-hiring status.
-The Boren information session will be held on October 22nd from 3:30-4:30 in IUB room 514 and the Boren workshop will be held on October 23rd from 3:00-4:00 in 514 IUB.
+The Boren information session will be held on October 22nd from 3:30-4:30 pm and the Boren workshop will be held on October 23rd from 3:00-4:00 pm.

 For more information, contact the scholarships office at email@example.com or visit our website at www.topscholars.illinois.edu